hyundai-robotics/doc-hi6-open-api/5-robot/2-post/9-joint_traject_insert_point.md

 ##### Notes

+* This API is functional only while the program is in a <u>running state</u>.
+   - ex) The API only works when the program is being played back in automatic mode.
+   - If the request is made without satisfying this condition, the system will return the error.
+	 "[\[E01554\] Not executable state for external command move](https://hr-alarms.web.app/#/hi6/en/E01554)"

 * [Axis Velocity Limit Exceeded (E159)](https://hr-alarms.web.app/#/hi6/ko/E159)

   * Do not exceed the **maximum allowable speed and torque** of the robot and auxiliary axes.